-As we saw in the example, a browser will make a request when we enter a URL in its address bar.
-When the resulting HTML page references other files, such as images and JavaScript files, those are also retrieved.
+As we saw, a browser will make a request when we enter a URL in its address bar.
+When the resulting HTML page references other files, such as images and JavaScript files, it will retrieve those as well.

 A moderately complicated website can easily include anywhere from 10 to 200 resources.
 To be able to fetch those quickly, browsers will make several GET requests simultaneously, rather than waiting for the responses one at a time.